hiroshiban/Mcalibrator2/README.md

         % The third input variable of usbtmc_read is Bytecount.
         % The number of bytes that needs to be read may exceed the actual data that is available.
         % However, assigning always a very large number is discouraged.
-        % For example when a “:meas:XYZ” command returns 36 bytes, you may ask for 64 bytes.
+        % For example when a ":meas:XYZ" command returns 36 bytes, you may ask for 64 bytes.
-        % When you use a “:sample:Y” function, you know exactly how many bytes should be returned.
+        % When you use a ":sample:Y" function, you know exactly how many bytes should be returned.
         % It is than best to input this exact number or just a little bit more.
-        % In case you read for example 65535 bytes for a “:meas:XYZ: command, the internal library
+        % In case you read for example 65535 bytes for a ":meas:XYZ: command, the internal library
         % allocates 65535 bytes where it only gets 36bytes back.
 This works, but is inefficient in
         % memory and execution time.